danking/hail-cloud-docs/how-to-cloud-with-hail.md

 ### Reporting Errors

 If you encounter an error in your pipeline, make sure to save the logs!
-The hail log file location is printed when Hail first runs a job.
+The Hail log file location is printed when Hail first runs a job.
 The file path is a file path on the leader node of the cluster, so you must copy it off the leader node: